 4. Is Cancun still a popular tourist destination despite its crime rates?

 Despite the rise in crime rates, Cancun remains a top destination for many tourists visiting Mexico.
-The city offers beautiful beaches in a hotel zone that is quite far from the city of Cancun itself.
+It comes as no surprise that Mexico is a top choice among the seven best Spanish-speaking places to spend holidays, thanks to cities like Cancun, a place that offers beautiful beaches in a hotel zone that is quite far from the city of Cancun itself.

 Here are some more specific, street-wise safety tips to visit Mexico: